 If your doctor thinks your swollen lymph nodes could be cancer, tests and imaging can confirm the diagnosis or point to something else.
 Based on where the cancer might be, you could get a chest X-ray, an ultrasound, a CT scan, or an MRI.
 A scan called FDG-PET, which stands for fluorodeoxyglucose with positron emission tomography, can help find lymphoma and other cancers.
 And you'll probably get a biopsy.
 They'll take either a sample of cells from a node, typically using a needle, or remove a whole node.
 The sample gets sent to a lab so a specialist can check it with a microscope for cancer.

-Otherwise, when only a few nodes are involved, you'll usually start with a complete blood count (CBC) to get a picture of your general health as well as more detailed information about your white blood cells, which fight infection.
-Depending on your other symptoms and your history, your doctor may want additional blood tests or X-rays, too.
+Otherwise, you'll usually start with a complete blood count (CBC) to get a picture of your general health as well as more detailed information about your white blood cells, which fight infection.
+Depending on your other symptoms and your history, your doctor may want additional blood tests or x-rays, too.

 If these tests don't show another cause and the swollen nodes don't go away in 3-4 weeks, your doctor will probably do a biopsy.
 Since the swelling will often go away or another cause will be found while you're waiting to do a biopsy, the delay prevents people from getting procedures they don't need.
 And even if it is cancer, you should still be able to treat it effectively.